korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 | WRITE             | The file is opened for write access.                                                             |

 The default options for `Files.write` methods are shown in this table.
-When you don't specify options, the file will get created, if it doesn't exist.
+When you don't specify options, the file will get created if it doesn't exist.
-The file will get truncated every time you write to it, which is why we only see the last 2 records of student 5, in the content.
+The file will get truncated every time you write to it, which is why we only see the last two records of student 5 in the content.
-And naturally, it's open for write, but you can open any file resource, either for reading, writing or both.
+And naturally, it's open for writing, but you can open any file resource, either for reading, writing or both.
-For my code, I have two options, if I want all my student data to get printed.
+For my code, I have two options if I want all my student data to get printed.
 I can pass all the data into a single write method, or I can specify a different set of open options.
 More specifically, I probably don't want to truncate existing each time.